AliNisarAhmed/my-notes/OOP Design Patterns/Design Pattern Summaries.md

 - Builder focuses on constructing complex objects step by step.
 Abstract Factory specializes in creating families of related objects.
 Abstract Factory returns the product immediately, whereas Builder lets you run some additional construction steps before fetching the product.
 - Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.

+## Constructor/Builder

+This pattern is often used to simplify the construction of complex (or _composite_) objects with a step-by-step approach.

+One very basic way to think of it is likely making a pizza, where you have to start with the base, then add sauce, cheese, and then a range of toppings.

+At each stage, there are variables to consider: the thickness of the dough, the amount of sauce, the type of cheese, the different combinations of toppings.

+The constructor pattern organizes each of these simple steps to deliver the final product, with the ability to build different representations of the object (i.e. different types of pizza).

 ## Singleton

 Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.